Contents

 Fare 1.0000001.0000001.0000000.0000000.37

-The final table is:
+The final table obtained is shown below:

 variablelimit01DistrWoEIVIV_total